-Are you looking to buy a domain name?
+Are you looking to buy a great domain name?
 Here are a number of suggestion to show you how to choose a domain name!

 Firstly here are a few Dos: